tcdvm/vetophthovuepress/notes/getstarted.md

 ## Recent updates
+11/2021
+- Long overdue update!
+Been working on the KCS chapter.
+Added some text, images, etc. KCS is a really common thing to encounter in practice and so it's one of the more important topics to master in veterinary ophthalmology.
+Hopefully there will be some useful information here.
+Any comments or corrections (minor grammar things, spelling, whatever) welcome (tchendvm @ gmail . com)

 04/2021
 - New additions to the [Poetry Page](artcorner/poetry.html) of the Art Corner!!
 Thank you to Dr. Godwin for the lovely contribution inspired by [ectropion](eyelids/eyelids.html#ectropion).
 Also added some graphics to the poetry.
 Still open for submissions!
 Email tchendvm@gmail.com.
 Stay stafe.